-All seemed to be cruising along nicely for the BenRiach Distilling Co, until the announcement came in 2016 that the company were selling to US-based corporation, Brown Forman – owner of the famous Jack Daniel’s Tennessee Whiskey.
-The news was greeted with trepidation in some quarters, with many concerned that their beloved drams could be radically changed as a result of the takeover.
-As yet however, core range expressions seem mostly unchanged where BenRiach are concerned and with the appointment of Rachel Barrie, formerly of Bowmore, as master blender, the spirit’s future would appear to be in safe hands.
+All seemed to be cruising along nicely for BenRiach until the surprising announcement in 2016 that the owners were selling to US-based corporation, Brown Forman – owner of the famous Jack Daniel’s Tennessee Whiskey.
+The news was met with trepidation in some quarters, with many onlookers concerned that their beloved drams could be radically changed as a result of the takeover.
+As yet however, core range expressions seem largely unchanged where BenRiach is concerned and with the appointment of Rachel Barrie, formerly of Bowmore, as master blender, the spirit’s future would appear to be in safe hands.

-Unlike many of it’s Speyside neighours, BenRiach spends part of the year producing peated whisky, a practice which, though once common, ended with the arrival of the Strathspey railway.
-Good links with the south brought alternative fuel in the form of coal by the carriage load, ending the need for peat fires and changing the character of the region’s whisky forever.
+Unlike many of its Speyside neighours, BenRiach spends part of the year producing peated whisky, a once-common practice that largely ended with the arrival of the Strathspey railway.
+Good transport links with the south brought alternative fuel in the form of coal, ending the need for peat fires and changing the character of the region’s whisky forever.
 Here though, BenRiach have revisited the taste of yesteryear with a 10 year old single malt dubbed ‘Curiositas’…

 Smell: Peat Smoke rises from the glass to meet you but gives way to Heather Honey and Fudge with Toffee, Lemon and Chargrilled Meats.

-Taste: Caramel and Orange at first, the Peat Smoke is more subdued than on the nose, Barbecue, Aromatic Smoke and Lemon with Peppery spice throughout.
+Taste: Caramel and Orange at first.
+Peat Smoke is more subdued than on the nose.
+Barbecue, Aromatic Smoke and Lemon with Peppery spice throughout.

 Thoughts: This dram offers something a little different for those that like it smoky and it’s bottled at 46%.
 Great value at £35!
 It’s got a pleasant oiliness, thanks to the higher strength and lack of chill filtration.
 Quite unlike the vast majority of Speyside drams whilst also retaining a unique identity when compared with more commonly peated west coast spirits.
 An affordable, unusual and most importantly, very tasty wee dram.